kennytheeggman/oscs/docs/docs.md

-# Documentation
+# Wiki

-Documentation is written here
+No wiki is written, as this program is meant to be run as a single package